ramiroallen/ubisoft/README.md

 ## Domains Services

 In more traditional architectures the same data model is used to both query and update the database.
 In simple scenarios like CRUD operations, it works very well but in more complex cases this approach brings several disadvantages.
 The result can be very complex and a big model that does way too much and objects mapping can become very complicated.
-I'm using CQRS design pattern.
+This repo is using CQRS design pattern.
 Command Query Responsibility Segregation (CQRS) is an architectural pattern that separates reading and writing into two different models.
 Unlike many patterns that answer to general business or engineering problems, the CQRS pattern is an alternative to another pattern, CRUD.

+In a more complex scenario this folder would contain the Domain logic and Services that might interact with other concepts and serves as bridge for our domain.

 ## Authentication